ZiweiMEI/ziweimei.github.io/_pages/about.md

-I am currently a Ph.D. candidate at Department of Economics, the Chinese University of Hong Kong.
+I recently received my Ph.D. degree in Economics from the Chinese University of Hong Kong.
 Before joining CUHK, I obtained my bachelor's  degree in economics and my double bachelor's degree in mathematics from Sun Yat-Sen Univerisity.

-In Spring 2024, I am a visiting Ph.D. student at Department of Statistics, University of Oxford.
+In Spring 2024, I was a visiting Ph.D. student at Department of Statistics, University of Oxford.

 I specialize in econometric theory, with a keen interest in high-dimensional data.
 My current research focuses on causal inference with instrumental variables, and machine learning for nonstationary time series.
 I also work on robust inference for panel data.

-I am on the **2024/25 academic job market**.

 # Contact